 Cheerful and vibrant, these cups that look like miniature coffee cups are really timeless.
 Each 100ml cup features a high-shine enamel finish that resists cracking and chipping.

-The slightly larger size of these espresso cups means that in addition to espresso, you have room to add a little hot water or make a Macchiato.
+The slightly larger size of these espresso cups means that in addition to espresso, you have room to add a little hot water or make a Short Macchiato.

 The stoneware materials do a great job of keeping coffee and espresso hot, compared to a material like porcelain that looks similar but doesn’t conduct heat as well.